Website Preloader

 Great motion graphics are typically made by a team.
 Having professionals who specifically focus on their role ensures everyone is performing at the top of their game.
 But why?
 Having one person in charge of coming up with a script, illustrating, animating, and sound design seems more cost-effective.

-But realistically, no man or woman is an army.
+But realistically, no man or woman is a creative army.
 Short of a miracle worker, it’s incredibly rare for one person to deliver top-notch results in every department.

 That is why our Mighty Fine team is made up of degreed art directors, designers, animators, and copywriters.
-Aside from our pedigree, we have decades of video experience and are no strangers to motion design.
+In addition to our impressive background, we have accumulated decades of video experience and have a deep understanding of motion graphic design.
 Each function on the team is difficult and requires someone who is totally focused on their area of expertise.
+Designers and animators often use Adobe Illustrator to create vector graphics and illustrations that are integral to motion graphics projects.

 Each Project Is Unique